The Baptism of the Lord (Year C)

 His baptism also for us

 At his baptism, that Spirit came down on Jesus.
-It was not for him alone but so that he might bring “true justice” to all.
+It was not for him alone, but so that we might receive justice (“justified by his grace”).
 A just society is one where everyone has what they need to have, where their dignity is respected and affirmed and where people live in right relationships with each other.

-So, later in his gospel Matthew applies the words of the prophet Isaiah to Jesus:
+Later in his Gospel, Matthew applies the words of the prophet Isaiah to Jesus:

 Here expressed in truly poetic images is a picture of the compassionate Jesus who welcomed sinners and sat down to eat with them; the Good Shepherd who left the ninety-nine “good” ones to go and find just one which had gone astray to bring it back.